NarendraPatwardhan/earthly/docs/basics/part-6-using-docker-with-earthly.md

     END

 ```
 You can see in the command above that we can pass a flag to `WITH DOCKER` telling it to pull an image from Docker Hub.
-We can pass other flags to load in artifacts build by other targets `--load` or even images defined by docker-compose `--compose`.
+We can pass other flags to load in artifacts built by other targets `--load` or even images defined by docker-compose `--compose`.
 These images will be available within the context of `WITH DOCKER`'s docker daemon.

 ### Loading an Image
-We can also load in an image created by another target.
+We can load in an image created by another target with the `--load` flag.

 ```Dockerfile
 my-hello-world: